-No time is too early to start planning.
+It's never too early to start planning!
 We recommend the following steps to success:

-- 1. Start conversations early with both your academic advisor and the Office of International Programs. - 2.
-Note application deadlines generally you will need to submit a complete application for study abroad early in the term before you wish to be abroad (if you want to go abroad in the fall, your application will be due in early spring and vice versa).
-It is good practice to speak with the Office of International Programs approximately a year before you wish to go, as deadlines can be as early as September 1st for Spring Term programs and February 1st for Fall term programs. - 3.
+- 1. Start the conversation early with both your academic advisor and the Education Abroad office.
+We generally say that you should reach out to the Education Abroad office (studyabroad@alfred.edu) about a year before you actually want to leave. - Note the application deadlines the priority deadline to complete a study abroad application is September 1st for Winter and Spring programs, February 1st for Summer and Fall programs. - 3.
 Keep your grades up!
 All programs have minimum eligibility requirements, including GPA, class standing or course prerequisites. - 4.
 Stay out of trouble.
 Student conduct is a factor is the study abroad application and approval process.

 - 5. Stay informed and on top of your AU finances.
 Being knowledgeable about your financial aid package (if applicable) and understanding AU billing will make choosing the right program easier. - 6.
 Consider language studies.
-Though not necessary to study abroad (many countries have English as an official language), knowing a second language opens up your options.
+Though not necessary to study abroad (many of our programs offer classes in English), knowing a second language opens up your options.